EleutherAI/best-download/README.md

 ```

 ## Basic Example
 The following example can be found in "examples/basic_example.py".
-There are some example urls in the tests array, including a test case for a server not supporting ranges (github).
+There are some example urls in the tests array, including a test cases for a server not supporting ranges (github) and a server defaulting to gzip encoding which we don't use.

 ```python
 from best_download import download_file